02-ahmed/mental-ai/README.md

 ## Deployment

 This project is deployed on Vercel.
-Deployment access is restricted to repository owners only.
+While we welcome code contributions through pull requests, deployment access is restricted to repository owners only to maintain security.

 For repository owners: